abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 	WINTER("Low"), SPRING("Medium"), SUMMER("High");	// constructor calls to init
 	// ; not optional, values always comes before construtors, methods

-	private final String expVis;		// optional field, can be non-final too but bad practice
+	public final String expVis;		// optional field, can be non-final too but bad practice

 	private Season(String expVis){		// constructor, always private or pacakge-access, runs only on first access to a constant, never runs again this.expVis = expVis;	// optional